wnfs-wg/spec/spec/private-wnfs.md

 #### 2.1.1.3 `Entry`

-A multivalued leaf node, containing a file data and write conflicts.
+A multi-valued leaf node, containing a file data and write conflicts.

 ## 2.2 Ciphertext Files